lildude/phpSmug/docs/usage.md

 `$options` can't use used for any SmugMug option that starts with an exclamation mark, like `!profile`.
 In these cases, you need to include this option in the `$object` path.

+You can configure expansions using the `_config` option.
+You can pass this to phpSmug as part of the `$options` array as an array or JSON encoded string.
+If an array is received, phpSmug will JSON encode it for you else it'll assume it has already been JSON encoded.

 ### Making Changes

 All changes to objects on SmugMug need to be made using the `POST`, `PUT`, `PATCH` or `DELETE` HTTP methods and you can do so as follows: